microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Visual-Studio-15-Preview.md

  to be converted to JavaScript that runs on all of today's engines.

 ## Enabling Salsa

-To enable the new "Salsa" language service experience in Visual Studio "15" Preview 3: open the Tools - Options dialog, navigate to "Text Editor", "JavaScript", "Experimental", and enable the option.
+To enable the new "Salsa" language service experience in Visual Studio "15" Preview 3:
+  1. Open the `Tools > Options` dialog.
+  2. Navigate to "Text Editor" > "JavaScript" > "Experimental".
+  3. Enable the option titled "Enable the experimental JavaScript language service."

 <img src="https://raw.githubusercontent.com/wiki/Microsoft/TypeScript/images/enable-salsa-dev15.png" height="407" width="652"/>